 Questions should be directed to the Humphrey Award Coordinator.

-The Humphrey Award nominee's productivity improvement must, to an exceptional degree, be significant, measured, sustained, and shared.
+The Humphrey Award nominee's quality improvement must, to an exceptional degree, be significant, measured, sustained, and shared.

 To be significant, the work must have a demonstrated impact on the target organizations' software engineering results (e.g., productivity increases, defect density for software reaching integration and test decreases, or rework percentage decreases, and by how much).
 It should also consider, as pertinent, the impact on the target organizations' management, workforce, and system development and maintenance processes (e.g., cycle time to address emergency tickets decreases and percentage of tickets correctly fixed on first try increases, and by how much).